Market Overview:

 The Africa insurance market size reached US$ 87.4 Billion in 2023.
 Looking forward, IMARC Group expects the market to reach US$ 153.9 Billion by 2032, exhibiting a growth rate (CAGR) of 6.3% during 2024-2032.
-The growing number of working-age individuals, the accelerating awareness and education fostering a culture of insurance, and collaboration between the insurance industry and banking or financial institutions are some of the major factors propelling the market.
+The increasing population of working-age individuals, an enhanced awareness and education about the benefits of insurance, and increasing collaborations between the insurance industry and banking or financial institutions are some of the major factors propelling the market toward growth.

 Report Attribute